 HOTREC represents an industry that includes around 1.8 million businesses and provides 10.2 million jobs, and brings together 44 national associations representing the sector in 29 different European countries.

-Question – 47 percent of travellers use metasearch sites to compare hotel prices to find their ideal hotel (Research Now data from 2013-2015), that’s almost every second user.
-How do you think metasearchmarketing is different from other marketing channels for hoteliers?
+47 percent of travelers use metasearch sites to compare hotel prices to find their ideal hotel (Research Now data from 2013-2015), that’s almost every second user.
+How do you think metasearch marketing is different from other marketing channels for hoteliers?

 For this, a technical interface that enables the real-time transmission of rates and availability, as well as a management of the cost-per-click bid, are needed.
 The bid management, in particular, will be an important factor in order to achieve maximum visibility and a cost-effective distribution of the hotel’s website price in the metasearch engines.
 So metasearch marketing has created entirely new requirements for hotels that differ from those of the previous online sales channels.

-Question – Let´s look at things from the traveller’s perspective.
+Let’s look at things from the traveler’s perspective.
 I image you travel a lot for business and leisure.
 How do you plan your accommodations?